 After a round-the-world backpacking trip, I returned to NYC and studied photography at the School of Visual Arts.
 I set my sights on becoming a humanitarian documentary photographer and pursued that path for years.
 I also flirted with fashion before landing in photojournalism and editorial travel photography.

 My work took me around the world, shooting stories for magazines from Glamour to Newsweek.
 Alongside assignments, I continued a personal project documenting the Tibetan diaspora throughout Nepal and India.
-I exhibited that work in Mexico City in 2011, and His Holiness the Dalai Lama attended the opening.
-(Mic drop.)
-I accomplished many of my goals as a photographer, and I’m deeply grateful for the experiences, the people I met, and all the places my camera took me.
+When I exhibited that work in Mexico City in 2011, it coincided with a visit from His Holiness the Dalai Lama and I found out 2 days before the opening that The Dalia Lama would be in attendance.
+After my Tibet project concluded i realized that I wanted to continue to take photos that were meaningful to people on a personal level.

 I still cannot believe this happened but it did! 👆 Those are my photos in the background, The Dalia Lama liked them 🎉

 In my late 20s, all of the photo editors and art directors I had been working with started getting married.
-At the time, there were no “cool wedding photographers.”
+At the time, there were not really any “cool wedding photographers.”
+The photographers were all pretty traditional and boring.
 But these photo editors have impeccable style and taste and did not want to hire a traditional wedding photographer.

 These photo editors, who had become friends over the years, recognized that through my work and life experience I had developed invaluable skills: quickly connecting with my subjects and putting them at ease.
 These skills translated perfectly into the role of a wedding photographer.
-So I started shooting weddings for a set of fashionable NYC art directors and magazine editors and never looked back.
+So I started shooting weddings for NYC art directors and magazine editors and never looked back.

 I quickly discovered that photographing couples at the height of this awesome life adventure of getting married was the most authentic and powerful way to share my gifts and talents.
 My photos had a real impact and would be treasured for generations.
 I traveled worldwide shooting weddings, from Bali to the Blue Mountains, and I fell in love with working with couples to capture their vibe and magic through their wedding photos.